-mation on the agencies they have come to rely on Osborne House as a place to which they can refer women who need food, shelter and a chance to assess their home situation and plan for the fu-"The big problem with women is that they don't know where the hell to go in the middle of the night," family court Judge Ray Cramer said.
-"A genuinely battered woman has nowhere to go with four kids.
-She has to wait until he goes to work, then sneak off."
-"That YWCA retreat is a tremendous place ...
-Two women who came in front of me had been there.
-It gave them that little bit of help they needed."
-Const.
-John Campbell, of the Winnipeg police department, adds that "Osborne House offers services that aren't duplicated."
+A hospital spokesman said result of the AIB ruling. performance of duty."
 Report prepared for Reed Paper cites advantages TORONTO (CP)-An environmental assessment report, prepared for Reed Paper Ltd. on its proposed forest products development in northwestern Ontario, says the project would have substantial economic benefits for the people of the area with relatively minor impact on the environment.
 The \$400,000 report, prepared by Acres Consulting Service Ltd., Toronto, was released to the government Monday and discussed at a company press conference at Toronto and Red Lake, Ont.
-The report recommends tha tihe pulp mill and sawmill development costing \$400 million be situated on the Wenasaga River about four miles northeast of the community of Ear Falls, 75 miles northeast of Kenora and 40 miles southeast of Red Lake.
+The report recommends tha tthe pulp mill and sawmill development costing \$400 million be situated on the Wenasaga River, about four miles northeast of the community of Ear Falls, 75 miles northeast of Kenora and 40 miles southeast of Red Lake.
 The repor tfulfills a commitment made by Reed in a memorandum of understanding signed with the government in October.
 Premier William Davis announced Friday that Mr. Justice Patrick Hartt will serve as chairman of the environmental assessment hearing into the proposed development of the almost 19,000 square miles of land.
-R. W. Billingsley, president and chief executive officer of Reed, said at the Toronto conference he is enthusiastic about the report which he called "a major step, but only the first," in the develop- 'Major step' He praised the appointment of Mr. Justice Hartt, saying it would assure a thorough public hearing under an impartial chairman.
+R. W. Billingsley, president and chief executive officer of Reed, said at the Toronto conference he is enthusiastic about the report which be called "a major step, but only the first," in the develop- 'Mujor step' He praised the appointment of Mr. Justice Hartt, saying it would assure a thorough public hearing under an impartial chairman.
 The hearing is scheduled to begin in the latter half of next year.
-C. H. Atkinson, manager of the engineering and environmental division of Acres, said the study proved the project would be "environmentally icasible.
-He said efficence discharged into the river would make the water "somewhat more drown than it is now." but added he would "make tea from the water and eat the fish from the river" after the mill is built.
+C. H. Atkinson, manager of the engineering and environmental division of Acres, said the study proved the project would be "environmentally feasible."
+He said effluence discharged into the river would make the water "somewhat more brown than it is now. but added he would "make tea from the water and eat the fish from the river" after the mill is built.
 Mr. Billingsley said his company would make every effort to hire native people in any new project.
 There are three Indian reserves in the area-Pikangikum, Cat Lake and Osnaburgh-with a total population of 1,900.
 He said contracts for cutting would be given to native people.
 He said Reed would have training programs for native people, and said he would be willing to meet with native groups to discuss help in other areas such as training for the management of stores in the area.
 Native people The report said the total population of Red Lake and Ear Falls, now about 6,000, would increase by 5,000 with the development.
-A new high school would have to be built in Ear Falls, Mr. Atkinson said Indian groups were not consulted in preparing the report but said his firm had gathered information from the federal department of Indian affairs and from officials of the Ontario government involved in Indian affairs.
+A new high school would have to be built in Ear Falls.
+Mr. Atkinson said Indian groups were not consulted in preparing the report but said his firm had gathered information from the federal department of Indian affairs and from officials of the Ontario government involved in Indian affairs.
 The report indicated the development would increase the tourist industry through the building of logging roads into now inaccessible areas.
-Mr. Billingsley said the project is by no means a fait accompli and that Reed is not committed to proceeding with Although the report pointed out that the proposed project is now only in the conceptual design and feasibility stages. preliminary plans call for preparation of the site in 1981-82 with operations ready to start in 1985.
+Mr. Billingsley said the project is by no means a fait accompli and that Reed is not committed to proceeding with Although the report pointed out that the proposed project is now only in the conceptual design and feasibility stages, preliminary plans call for preparation of the site in 1981-82 with operations ready to start in 1985.
 Starting from a point 35 miles east of the Manitoba border, the land involved stretches 220 miles east.
-The north-south distance is approximately 100 miles, with hs southern-most point about 35 miles north of the Trans-Canada Highway.
+The north-south distance is approximately 100 miles, with its southern-most point about 50 miles north of the Trans-Canada Highway.